PhilippeR26/Cairo1JS/doc/walletAPIspec.md

 - `networkChanged` : Triggered each time you change the current network in the wallet.

 At each change of network, both account and network events are occurring.
+At each change of account, only the account event is occurring.

 ### Subscription :
 #### accountsChanged :
 ```typescript